CISecurity/ArtifactExpressions/artifacts/independent/independent.mysql_sql57_v1.rst

 The sql57_objectelement is used by a sql57_testto define the specific database and query to be evaluated.
 Connection information is supplied allowing the tool to connect to the desired database and a query is supplied to call out the desired setting.

-The sql57_stateelement contains two entities that are used to check the name of the specified field and the value associated with it.
+The sql57_state element contains two entities that are used to check the name of the specified field and the value associated with it.

 Technical Details
 -----------------